odipar/spread/README.md

 (3 !* 7) => 21
 ```

-Notice that the full evaluation trace encompasses the final value.
-Alternatively, we may want to destroy the trace, by requesting its head , i.e the following expression will yield **true**:
+Notice that the full trace encompasses the final value.
+Alternatively, we may want to destroy the trace by requesting its head , i.e the following expression will yield **true**:

 ```scala
 e.fullEval.head == (21:Expr[Int])